 - However, if the eligible veteran has less than four years of job-related military service above the minimum qualifications, the veteran may receive, on a year-for-year and month-for-month basis, additional experience credit for unrelated military service until the combined job-related and unrelated service above the minimum qualifications equals four years.

-- Recruitment & Hiring Policy for SHRA Permanent Employment
+- Recruitment and Hiring Policy for SHRA Permanent Employment

 - DD Form 214, Certificate of Release or Discharge from Active Duty